Robinpig/Note/docs/CS/DB/MySQL/undolog.md

 Two default undo tablespaces are created when the MySQL instance is initialized.
 Default undo tablespaces are created at initialization time to provide a location for rollback segments that must exist before SQL statements can be accepted.

-A MySQL instance supports up to 127 undo tablespaces including the two default undo tablespaces created when the MySQL instance is initialized.
+A MySQL instance supports up to **127** undo tablespaces including the two default undo tablespaces created when the MySQL instance is initialized.

-As of MySQL 5.6, rollback segments can reside in undo tablespaces.
+> As of MySQL 5.6, rollback segments can reside in undo tablespaces.
 In MySQL 5.6 and MySQL 5.7, the number of undo tablespaces is controlled by the `innodb_undo_tablespaces` configuration option.
 In MySQL 8.0, two default undo tablespaces are created when the MySQL instance is initialized, and additional undo tablespaces can be created using `CREATE UNDO TABLESPACE` syntax.

-Prior to MySQL 8.0.23, the initial size of an undo tablespace depends on the `innodb_page_size` value.
 As of MySQL 8.0.23, the initial undo tablespace size is normally 16MiB.